oscbyspro/DiffableTextViews/README.md

 | :sewing_needle: | Customizable | Styles may provide default values. |
 | :evergreen_tree: | Environment | Locales are set by the environment. |

+### ProxyTextField

+A proxy that serves as customization point for the UITextField it is based on.

 # Styles

 ## [NumericTextStyle](../main/Notes/NumericTextStyles/NumericTextStyle.md)

+A style that processes localized numbers in various formats.

 ### Features